SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-08-scotus-atrocities-2022.md

 > thing about this hyperpartisan moment: Nearly every American, whatever their political
 > perspective, has a foreboding that the country they love is losing its way.

-Now, I understand why liberals and independenets are traumatized: we're watching knucklehead theocrats drag the country back into the pre-Enlightenment mud.
+Now, I understand why liberals and independents are traumatized: we're watching knucklehead theocrats drag the country back into the pre-Enlightenment mud.
 But why are the conservatives traumatized, when they're getting all the destruction for which they've lusted, these many years?